BNasmith/PTForsyth/PTFWorkofChrist.md

 atonement and redemption.

 Fourthly, it is a reconciliation of the world as a cosmic zvhole.
-The world as one whole ; not a person here and another there, snatched as brands from the burning ; not a group here and a group there ; but the reconciliation of the whole world.
+The world as one whole; not a person here and another there, snatched as brands from the burning; not a group here and a group there; but the reconciliation of the whole world.

 Fifthly, it is a reconciliation final in Jesus
-Christ and His Cross, done once for all ; really effected in the spiritual world in such a way that in history the great victory is not still to be won ; it has been won in reality, and has only to be followed up and secured in actu- ality.
+Christ and His Cross, done once for all; really effected in the spiritual world in such a way that in history the great victory is not still to be won; it has been won in reality, and has only to be followed up and secured in actu- ality.
 In the spiritual place, in Christ Jesus, in the divine nature, the victory has been